CurveDocs/curve-docs/docs/lending/contracts/vault.md

             def mint(shares: uint256, receiver: address = msg.sender) -> uint256:
                 """
                 @notice Mint given amount of shares taking whatever number of assets it requires
-                @param shares Number of sharess to mint
+                @param shares Number of shares to mint
                 @param receiver Optional receiver for the shares.
 If not specified - it's the sender
                 """
                 controller: Controller = self.controller